jhui/jhui.github.io/_posts/2017-01-15-Machine-learning-bayes-theorem.markdown

 For our discussion, let $$\theta$$ be the infection rate of the flu.
 With Bayes' theorem, we study the probabilities of different infection rates rather than just finding the most likely infection rate.
 The prior $$P(\theta)$$ is the belief on the probabilities for different infection rates. $$P(\theta=0.3) = 0.6$$ means the probability that the infection rate equals to 0.3 is 0.6.
 If we know nothing about this flu, we use an uniform probability distribution for $$P(\theta)$$ in Bayes' theorem and assume any infection rate is equally likely.

+> An uniform distribution maximizes the entropy (randomness) to reflect the highest uncertainty of our belief.

 We use Beta function to model our belief.
 We set $$a=b=1$$ in the beta distribution for an uniform probability distribution.
 The following plots the distribution $$P(\theta)$$:

 <div class="imgcap">